 Also, remember that in many cases, suppliers, second-tier subcontractors, and equipment lessors, may be required to issue preliminary notices of the materials they sell or lease, or the work that they will perform on a public project.
 Zlien’s $35 flat fee notices can save you!

 Using Zlien’s Lien Pilot, you could greatly benefit from tracking deadlines and lien obligations.
-Please be sure to check out Lien Pilot and keep up with zlien.com/blog, for more information on how to protect your business.
+Please be sure to check out Lien Pilot and keep up with zlien.com/articles, for more information on how to protect your business.